wakywayne/petition-for-ai-disclaimers/README.md

     <em>Please view the actual site to fill out the embedded google form petition</em>
     <a href="https://disclaimerforaivideo.com">https://disclaimerforaivideo.com</a>
     <p>
-      A petition for mandatory disclaimers on AI-generated video and voice content
+      This is a petition for mandatory disclaimers on AI-generated video and voice content
     </p>
   </header>